xolox/python-coloredlogs/README.rst

 -------

 The latest version of `coloredlogs` is available on PyPI_ and GitHub_.
-The `online documentation`_ is available on Read The Docs.
+The `online documentation`_ is available on Read The Docs and includes a changelog_.
 For bug reports please create an issue on GitHub_.
 If you have questions, suggestions, etc. feel free to send me an e-mail at `peter@peterodding.com`_.

 License
 -------